 Nuts, beans and potpourri are all warm and earthy and make great vase fillers especially for the Fall season.
 Coffee beans make a great filler as well!

 Collect vintage billiard balls, croquet balls or dice to use as fillers.
 This is especially fun for a family room or game room.
+I put a collection of vintage balls into a bowl for an industrial centerpiece.

 Wine corks are easy to collect….if you drink wine that is!
 And, it doesn’t take long to have enough to fill a vase, especially if you have some help from a few friends.